HANICA-DWA/sep2021-project-opossum/documentatie/Software-Guidebook/Software-Guidebook-WCAG-Tool.md

 ## Data models

-The data models are defined with[Mongoose](https://mongoosejs.com/) and can be found in the backend under models.
+The data models are defined with [Mongoose](https://mongoosejs.com/) and can be found in the backend under models.
 Currently we define three different resources.

 Web Content Accessibility Guidelines (WCAG) are the guidelines that analysts use when marking problems on a webpage.
-These guidelines are maintained and updated by the W3C and we import them from the[official source](https://raw.githubusercontent.com/w3c/wai-wcag-quickref/gh-pages/_data/wcag21.json) into our own database with the use of seed script.
+These guidelines are maintained and updated by the W3C and we import them from the [official source](https://raw.githubusercontent.com/w3c/wai-wcag-quickref/gh-pages/_data/wcag21.json) into our own database with the use of seed script.

 Snapshots are mainly the metadata around the HTML file that represents a webpage, such as name, domain etc. The actual file itself is stored in another collection called \`snapshots.files\` with the help of GridFS as explained below.
 The HTML file and the snapshot are linked through a property called filename, which is a random 16 byte hex code.